monopole/snt/startCluster/README.md

 are the same regardless of where it is hosted, because kubernetes is a portable cloud.

-A reasonable strategy: do the tutorial first on your laptop, then again on GKE.

 ## Host on your laptop

 [Minikube](https://github.com/kubernetes/minikube/releases)